 The Company accounts for options granted to employees by measuring the cost of services received in exchange for the award of equity instruments based upon the fair value of the award on the date of grant.
-The fair value of that award is then ratably recognized as expense over the period during which the recipient is required to provide services in exchange for that award.
+The fair value of the award is then ratably recognized as expense over the period during which the recipient is required to provide services in exchange for that award.
 Options and warrants granted to consultants and other non-employees are recorded at fair value as of the grant date and subsequently adjusted to fair value at the end of each reporting period until such options and warrants vest, and the fair value of such instruments, as adjusted, is expensed over the related vesting period.
 Adjustments to fair value at each reporting date may result in income or expense, depending upon the estimate of fair value and the amount of expense recorded prior to the adjustment.
-The Company reviews its agreements and the future performance obligation with respect to the unvested options or warrants for its vendors or consultants.
+On a basis not less frequently than quarterly, the Company reviews its agreements and the future performance obligation with respect to the unvested options or warrants for its consultants and other non-employees.
 When appropriate, the Company will expense the unvested options or warrants at the time when management deems the service obligation for future services has ceased.

-On August 12, 2008, the Company adopted the iBioPharma 2008 Omnibus Equity Incentive Plan (the "Plan") for employees, officers, directors, or external service providers.
+On August 12, 2008, the Company adopted the iBioPharma 2008 Omnibus Equity Incentive Plan (the "Plan") for employees, officers, directors, and external service providers.
 Under the provisions of the Plan, the Company may grant options to purchase stock and/or make awards of restricted stock up to an aggregate amount of 10,000,000 shares.
-There are 3,420,000 options available for future issuance under the Plan.
+At December 31, 2012, there were 3,340,000 shares of common stock reserved for future grant under the Plan.
 Options granted under the Plan may be either incentive stock options within the meaning of Section 422 of the Internal Revenue Code of 1986, as amended, or non-statutory stock options at the discretion of the Board of Directors and as reflected in the terms of the written option agreement.
 Options granted under the Plan vest ratably at the end of each twelve month period and a three or five year period from the date of grant.

-Stock-based compensation expense for options and warrants was recorded as follows:
+Stock-based compensation expense (credit) for options and warrants was recorded as follows